You will take 120 credits of modules split as follows:

 Class sizes vary depending on topic and type.
 A weekly lecture on a core module may have 50-60 students attending, while a specialised seminar may only contain 10 students.

 As well as scheduled teaching, you’ll carry out extensive self-study such as independent reading and research.
-As a guide, 20 credits (a typical module) is approximately 200 hours of work (combined teaching and self-study).
+As a guide, 20 credits (a typical module) is approximately 200 hours of work (combined teaching and self-study) per semester.
 Each 20-credit module typically involves between three and four hours of lectures and seminars per week.
-You would ideally spend 8-10 hours doing preparation work.
+You would ideally spend 8-10 hours doing preparation work a week.

 As a Politics and American Studies graduate, you will have gained valuable transferable skills, including: